artsich/step/Step.Main/docs/dev_guide.md

 Avoid adding comments to explain what code does.
 Instead, extract logic into well-named functions or methods to make the code self-documenting.
 Well-named methods and functions make the code more readable and maintainable than comments that can become outdated.

+## Math
+Use only existing math functions from Silk.NET.Maths.
+Do not create new ones if an equivalent already exists.
+Validate choices using context 7.